 Secondly, I received an appointment for my naturalization test, which was on Monday.
 This appointment consisted of an interview with an immigration officer and an English and Civic Test.
 In order to be eligible for naturalization, one must be able to read, write and speak basic English and one must have a basic knowledge of U.S. history and government.
 There are 100 questions to study for but for the test you must answer 6 out of 10 correctly.
 These are not tough questions at all, more common knowledge and some are really easy.
 Here are some of the questions:

-1) If both the President and the Vice President can no longer serve, who becomes President? - Speaker of the House
+1) If both the President and the Vice President can no longer serve, who becomes President? - Speaker of the House2) What did the Declaration of Independence do? - Declared our independence from GB

 3) How many justices are on the supreme court? - 9